Follow the steps below to get connected.

 Essential Energy will respond within 10 business days, unless otherwise agreed.

-Accepting the offer
+Accepting the Connection Contract

-Negotiating your offer
+Negotiating your connection

-Deemed Standard Connection Contract (DSCC)
+Deemed Standard Connection Contract

-A DSCC takes effect once you accept our connection offer.
+A Deemed Standard Connection Contract starts on the date when you start to use the connection services at the premises.
 It covers the agreement for the provision of ongoing connection services between Essential Energy and you.

 Step 6 – Getting connected

-Basic Connection offer
+Basic Connection Contract

 Standard Connection offer